HEaslea/AggroEngine/Project_Log.md

+# Aggro Engine

+## Project Overall Goal:
+Produce an engine, allowing for the user to set up scenarios, for scripting AI behaviour on user models.

-Set up using CMake :
+Set up using CMake O

 3rd Party SDK's : OPENGL : PhysX